top of page

 CHAPTER ABSTRACTS

-Part I. New Frameworks for Writing about Screen Media
+Part I. Strategies for Writing about Screen Media

 Lisa Patti